Soothe Your Mind Naturally With These Essential Oils

 Practical Tips for Getting Started

-If you’re new to aromatherapy, start simple and stay safe.
+If you’re new to aromatherapy, these simple steps make the experience approachable and enjoyable.

 1. Invest in a Starter Set